-Fourth Sunday of Lent, 27 March 2022
+Fourth Sunday of Lent (Laetare Sunday), 19 March 2023

+Laetare means "rejoice!"
+It is a joyful anticipation of Easter.
 "In this Mass, the color violet or rose is used.
 Instrumental music is permitted, and the altar may be decorated with flowers" (Roman Missal, introduction to the Fourth Sunday of Lent).